tldr-pages/tldr/pages/common/dust.md

 `dust`

-- Display information for one or more directories:
+- Display information about one or more directories:

 `dust {{path/to/directory1 path/to/directory2 ...}}`